Across Latin America and the Caribbean, deaths are rising again as the second wave of coronavirus spreads across the region.

-Like many countries around the globe, most countries have ordered a mandatory quarantine or lock down.
+Like many countries around the globe, most countries in Latin America and the Carribean ordered a mandatory quarantine or lockdown.
 Although these measures are necessary they bring additional risks, especially for socially isolated older people living alone or those who depend on others to some degree.

 There are even greater risks for older people living on the street, older migrants and others who live in informal settlements such as migrants and internally displaced people.

-Our work across the region will focus on raising awareness around particularly vulnerable older people whose specific needs are being ignored.
+Our work across the region is focused on raising awareness around particularly vulnerable older people whose specific needs are being ignored.
 We will build evidence to support and campaign for those at risk at this critical time.

-At this early stage of the pandemic in the region, the reinforcement of stereotypes and manifestations of ageism has already been identified, especially in the language of the government and the media and actions of humanitarian actors and health workers.
+The reinforcement of stereotypes and manifestations of ageism were identified early on, especially in the language of the government and the media and actions of humanitarian actors and health workers.

 Older people in the poorest parts of the world affected by conflict or living in refugee camps need help urgently to survive the silent threat of COVID-19.